Digests

 Primary Holding

-A complaint for rescission of contract with damages, seeking refund of payments and monetary awards, constitutes a "claim" under Section 6(c) of Presidential Decree No. 902-A and the Interim Rules of Procedure on Corporate Rehabilitation, which automatically suspends all pending proceedings before any court, tribunal, or administrative body, including the HLURB, upon the approval of a rehabilitation plan and appointment of a rehabilitation receiver by the SEC.
+A complaint for rescission of contract with damages seeking a refund of payments constitutes a "claim" under PD 902-A and the Interim Rules on Corporate Rehabilitation, which mandates the suspension of all pending actions against the corporation under receivership.

 Background